NOTICE OF OPENING OF GRANT APPLICATION SUBMISSION PROCESS

 In addition, the supreme court approved $1,000,00i0 n grant funding for funds obtained as part of an August 2014 U.S. Department of Justice $16.65 billion settlement with Bank of America and its former and current subsidiaries, including Countrywide Financial Corporation and Merrill Lynch.
 The settlement resolved civil investigations relating to residential mortgage-backed securities, collateralized debt obligations, and practices concerning the underwriting and origination of loans.
 More than $30 million of the settlement was allocated to IOLTA programs in the U.S. for foreclosure prevention programs and community redevelopment legal services.

-The following grants will be awarded for a two year period beginning the fiscal year of July 1, 2019, and ending June 30, 2021:
+The following grants were awarded for a two year period beginning the fiscal year of July 1, 2019, and ending June 30, 2021:

 Iowa Legal Aid Foreclosure Prevention Project—$200,000